The Michigan Catastrophic Claims Association

 The law requires the MCCA to assess an amount that is sufficient to cover the lifetime claims of all persons expected to be catastrophically injured in that year.
 The MCCA also adjusts its annual assessments to compensate for surpluses or deficits in earlier assessments.

-Companies pay an assessment to cover MCCA's costs and that assessment is passed on to policyholders.
-The assessment is determined annually by a five-member board appointed by the Director of the Department of Insurance and Financial Services.
+Companies pay an assessment to cover MCCA’s costs and that assessment is passed on to policyholders.
+The assessment is determined annually by a five-member board appointed by the Commissioner of the Office of Financial and Insurance Regulation.

 What is the current assessment for the MCCA?

-Since 1978, there have been approximately 29,000 catastrophic claims reported to the MCCA which will cost an estimated $9 billion.
+Since 1979, there have been over 23,000 catastrophic claims reported to the MCCA which will cost an estimated $70 billion.

-Why do motorcyclists pay MCCA assessment when they don't receive same coverage as automobile drivers?
+Why do motorcyclists pay MCCA assessment when they don’t receive same coverage as an automobile driver?

-If a motorcyclist is injured in an accident with a motor vehicle, he/she is entitled to no-fault benefits, including MCCA protection for unlimited medical expenses.
+If a motorcyclist is injured in an accident with a motor vehicle, he/she is entitled to no-fault benefits, including MCCA protection for medical expenses that exceed $460,000.
 If a motorcyclist is injured in an accident not involving a motor vehicle, the motorcyclist would have only the medical payments coverage they purchased, up to a certain limit.

 Motorcyclists do pay the same MCCA fee as part of their insurance.
 Why?
-Although motorcyclists represent 2 percent of the assessments paid to the MCCA, they account for 5 percent of the money paid by the MCCA.
-Motorcyclists also represent 7.7 percent of all claims reported.
+Although motorcyclists represent 1.9 percent of the assessments paid to the MCCA, they account for 7.3 of the claims paid by the MCCA.

 For more information, you can visit the Michigan Catastrophic Claims Association website.